-Courses that are not part of the OTM or TAG are assured to transfer only as part of an approved articulation agreement between Tri-C and a four-year college or university.
+Courses that are not part of the OTM or a TAG are assured to transfer only as part of an approved articulation agreement between Tri-C and a four-year college or university.
 Learn more about approved articulation agreements.
-A counselor or Transfer Center specialist can provide information about which courses and degree programs have articulated credit.
+A Tri-C counselor or Transfer Center specialist can provide information about which courses and degree programs have articulated credit.
 Note that courses with numbers lower than 1000 usually do not transfer.
 Learn more about semester course numbering (choose Semester Course Numbering on the landing page).

 A student planning to transfer to a four-year institution to pursue a bachelor's degree after earning their Tri-C associate degree should schedule a meeting with their intended transfer institution's admission office to make sure they have met all of that institution’s admission and transfer requirements.
 As part of its admission review process, the transfer institution will require official transcripts of college-level courses that the student has completed.
 Learn more about ordering Tri-C transcripts online at $5 per transcript